 🖐 In this blog post we’ll share all law links and known rules about recreational and commercial drone use in Switzerland (Zurich & Geneve).
-Give a 👍 at the end of this post if you enjoyed it & feel free to ask any questions or share your experience in The Forum.
+Give a 👍 at the end of this post if you enjoyed it & feel free to ask any questions or share your experience in Switzerland Drone Discussion Group.
 Keep in mind that the content below is updated to the best of our ability & does not replace official sources & your own research.

 Recreational vs Commercial drone use in Switzerland

-Switzerland does not seem to differentiate commercial & recreational drone use - see our post to differentiate recreational vs commercial drone usage.
+Switzerland does not seem to differentiate commercial & recreational drone uses.
 However both are subject to restrictions and code of conduct.
 Additionally, depending on your drone's weight and where you want to fly your drone, different rules will apply.

 ✅ In Switzerland, drone regulation falls under Federal Office of Civil Aviation (FOCA), & they can be contacted anytime via:

 Email: email@example.com 🕔 Allow 10 working days for any FAQ response.